Introduction

 Step 1

 Lie supine on a blanket or yoga mat.
-Place the hands on sides of the body.
+Place the hands on the sides of the body.
 Take a couple of deep breaths.

 Step 2

-Raise the legs vertically and keep them straight.
+Lift your legs vertically and keep them straight.
 Then raise the buttocks and spine with palms in support of the buttocks.
 The upper arms should be on the floor and the elbows are folded.
 Now, the palms and upper arms should share the weight of the body along with the upper spine.

 Step 3